The Out-of-Distribution Problem in Explainability and Search Methods for Feature Importance Explanations: Analysis of Counterfactual Input OOD-ness

-On the left hand side of Fig.~\ref{fig:replace_results}, we see that models are much more sensitive to some \texttt{Replace} functions than others.
-We report a few main conclusions, conducting hypothesis tests\footnote{$p$-values for two-sided difference in means tests are calculated by block bootstrap with all data points and model seeds being resampled 100k times \cite{efron1994introduction}.} on differences between methods with 50\% or 80\% of tokens removed: (1) The Attention Mask and Mask Token functions are the two best methods across models and datasets.
-The best of these two methods outperforms the third best method by up to 1.61 points with BERT and SNLI ($p=.0005$), 5.48 points with RoBERTa and SNLI ($p<\num{1e-4}$), 2.42 points with BERT and SST-2 ($p=0.0008$), and 4.72 points with RoBERTa and SST-2 ($p<\num{1e-4}$).
-(2) While the Marginalize method is intended to produce in-distribution counterfactuals, it actually produces the most OOD counterfactuals across model classes and datasets, with a few drops in accuracy greater than 10 points compared to the best \texttt{Replace} function.
-(3) The Zero Embedding and Slice Out functions often far underperform the best \texttt{Replace} function.
-For instance, with BERT on SST-2, Zero Embedding is up to 10.45 points worse than Mask Token ($p<\num{1e-4}$), and with RoBERTa on SST-2, Slice Out underperforms Attention Mask by up to 4.72 points ($p<\num{1e-4}$).
-Overall, \textbf{we recommend that, when not using Counterfactual Training, researchers use either the Attention Mask or Mask Token \texttt{Replace} functions}.
-We recommend comparing these two methods for the particular trained model being explained because, due to seed variance, one method may outperform the other depending on the random seed used in training.
-For example, when using RoBERTa with SST-2 and removing 80\% of tokens, Attention Mask outperforms Mask Token by 3.06 points ($p=.0459$), but Attention Mask scores are actually higher for only 6 of the 10 training seeds, with the other 4 favoring Mask Token.
+\textbf{Results for \texttt{Replace} functions.} We show the results of this experiment in Fig.~\ref{fig:replace_results}, via boxplots of the drops in accuracy for each of the 10 models per condition.
+First, we describe differences in \texttt{Replace} functions for Standard models, then we discuss the effect of Counterfactual Training.
+On the left in Fig.~\ref{fig:replace_results}, we see that Standard models are much more sensitive to some \texttt{Replace} functions than others.
+The Attention Mask and Mask Token functions are the two best methods.
+The best of these two methods outperforms the third best method by up to 1.61 points with BERT and SNLI ($p=.0005$),\footnote{$p$-values for two-sided difference in means tests are calculated by block bootstrap with all data points and model seeds being resampled 100k times \cite{efron1994introduction}.} 5.48 points with RoBERTa and SNLI ($p < \num{1e-4}$), 2.42 points with BERT and SST-2 ($p=0.0008$), and 4.72 points with RoBERTa and SST-2 ($p < \num{1e-4}$).
+The other methods often far underperform the best method.
+For instance, with BERT on SST-2, Zero Embedding is up to 10.45 points worse than Mask Token ($p < \num{1e-4}$), and with RoBERTa on SST-2, Slice Out underperforms Attention Mask by up to 4.72 points ($p < \num{1e-4}$).
+Marginalize is regularly more than 10 points worse than the best method.
+Overall, we recommend that, \emph{when not using Counterfactual Training,} researchers use either the Attention Mask or Mask Token \texttt{Replace} functions.